ramsey/uuid/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![Total Downloads][badge-downloads]][downloads]

-ramsey/uuid is a PHP library for generating and working with [RFC 4122][rfc4122] version 1, 2, 3, 4, and 5 universally unique identifiers (UUID).
+ramsey/uuid is a PHP library for generating and working with universally unique identifiers (UUIDs).

 This project adheres to a [Contributor Code of Conduct][conduct].
 By participating in this project and its community, you are expected to uphold this